Kit-Big-Data-Organisation/KitBigData/docs/source/usage.rst

 - **Data Plotter**: Visualize data through charts and graphs.
 - **Comment Analyzer**: Perform sentiment analysis on comments.
 - **Logger Configuration**: Configure custom logging for debugging.
+- **Streamlit App**: Run the project as a Streamlit web application.
+- **Data Downloader**: Download required data files automatically.
+- **Utils**: Utility functions for data processing.
+- **Main**: Main script to run the project.

-Refer to the module documentation for detailed usage examples.
+Refer to the module documentation for detailed explanations.